vrm-c/vrm.dev/docs/univrm1/material/index.md

 | VRMC_materials_mtoon |                         | `TODO`          |
 | VRM                  |                         | `not supported` |

-:::warning MToon-1.0 の urp export は未実装です
+:::warning MToon-1.0's urp export is not implemented

-Export には built-in のプロジェクトを使ってください。
+Please use the built-in project for export.

 :::